drizuid/drizuid.github.io/content/posts/2022-01-11-ipv6-with-docker-containers.md

 As you can see in the above image, using an ipv6 ping website, I was able to directly reach my SWAG container.
 While you don't need to leave icmp enabled for this to work, I have.
 You will also notice that port scanners see 443 as listening on the proper IP address.

 Let's discuss security real quickly.
 We do not go in to detail on your edge firewall, ensure you set it up properly.
-SWAGs fail2ban (if you're using a version after my <a href="https://github.com/linuxserver/docker-swag/commit/84cdf58b66543d3f779aac4363791b46adcc10e5" target="_blank" rel="noreferrer noopener">commit</a> fixing it) will support banning ipv6.
+SWAGs fail2ban (if you're using a version after my [commit](https://github.com/linuxserver/docker-swag/commit/84cdf58b66543d3f779aac4363791b46adcc10e5) fixing it) will support banning ipv6.
 This will also work with cloudflare banning via fail2ban if you've set this up.
 So let's look at that next.
 To test this, I know my cell phone has ipv6 when not on wifi, so I turned off my wifi and attempted to login to one of my hosted websites via swag.
 I input the wrong information 3 times which triggers fail2ban, below are the results.

 ```Shell